 Before you browse through the pictures of my current stock below, it might be useful to read through this information.
 I am using jargon in the image captions due to limited space, so this information may be helpful.

 First, 4/4, 6/4, 8/4, etc. refers to the thickness of the material.
 It is really pretty simple, but may seem confusing at first.
 4/4 is about 1" thick when rough sawn.
 6/4 is 1.5", 8/4 is 2", and so on.
 4/4 usually mills down to about 3/4" thick, 8/4 can usually be milled to anywhere from 1 1/2" to 1 3/4" thick.

 A board foot is the equivalent of 144 cubic inches of wood.
 I will usually charge by the board foot, unless I paid for some material by the linear foot (which is very rare).
 So, for 4/4 wood, a board foot is the equivalent of a 12" x 12" section.
 For 8/4, it is a 6" x 12" section.

-I can also acquire special boards -- I make a regular trip to a regional hardwood dealer once each month, and can get wood stock for your project at that time, or I can make a special trip to get it sooner.
-If I take a special trip to acquire materials, my time for that will be part of the total cost of your project.
+I can acquire various species that I don't have in stock -- I make a regular trip to a regional hardwood dealer once each month, and can get wood stock for your project at that time.
+I can also make a trip specifically to get stock for your project sooner.
+If I make an unscheduled trip to acquire materials, my time for that will be part of the total cost of your project.

 If you have an idea of what materials you want, and you would like to see more about the other options - joinery and finishing - please follow the link below.